ehowlsnsk/StudyWebDevelopment/README.md

 - How to Parse JSON
 - Using Express to Render a Website with Live API Data
 - Using Body Parser to Parse POST Requests to the Server
+- Posting Data to Mailchimp's Servers via their APIs
+- Deploying Server with Heroku